zendesk/maxwell/README.md

 </div>

-This is Maxwell's daemon, an application that reads MySQL binlogs and writes row updates to Kafka as JSON.
+This is Maxwell's daemon, an application that reads MySQL binlogs and writes row updates to Kafka, Kinesis, or Google Cloud Pub/Sub as JSON.
 Maxwell has a low operational bar and produces a consistent, easy to ingest stream of updates.
 It allows you to easily "bolt on" some of the benefits of stream processing systems without going through your entire code base to add (unreliable) instrumentation points.
 Common use cases include ETL, cache building/expiring, metrics collection, search indexing and inter-service communication.

 - Can do `SELECT * from table` (bootstrapping) initial loads of a table.
 - supports automatic position recover on master promotion